Cockermouth, Keswick and Penrith Railway

 The Cockermouth, Keswick and Penrith Railway (CK&PR) was an English railway company incorporated by act of Parliament on 1 August 1861, to build a line connecting the town of Cockermouth with the London and North Western Railway (LNWR) West Coast Main Line at Penrith.
-Arrangements for the use of the stations at either end (Cockermouth was already served by the Cockermouth and Workington Railway (C&WR)) were included.
+Arrangements for the use of the stations at each end (Cockermouth was already served by the Cockermouth and Workington Railway (C&WR)) were included.
 Passenger and goods traffic was worked by the LNWR and mineral traffic by the North Eastern Railway, both of whom had shares in the company (the NER inheriting its holding from the Stockton and Darlington Railway, which had encouraged the promotion of the line).
 The line was 31+1/2 mi in length, and had eight intermediate stations.